dkrasne/visualizing_intertextuality/src/about.md

 # Visualizing Intertextuality
 ## About the Project

-This is a project to visualize intertexts in Latin poetry using [nodegoat](https://nodegoat.net/), [Observable Framework](https://observablehq.com/framework/), [Python](https://www.python.org/), [JavaScript](https://en.wikipedia.org/wiki/JavaScript), and [D3.js](https://d3js.org/).
+This is a project to visualize intertexts and intertextual relationships in Latin poetry.
 The project is explained in detail below, in terms that should be equally accessible to Latin poetry scholars with no background in coding and Digital Humanities experts&mdash;including those with no background in Latin&mdash;although some portions of the discussion are directed more towards one group or the other.
 (Interested parties can also [view the code on GitHub](https://github.com/dkrasne/visualizing_intertextuality).)

 ## Background: What is Intertextuality?